whiskyechobravo/kerko/docs/config-basics.md

 ZOTERO_LIBRARY_ID = "123456"
 ```

-By default, KerkoApp will look for a series of TOML files, in the following
+By default, KerkoApp will look for a series of TOML files:
-order:

 1. `config.toml`
 1. `instance.toml`
 1. `.secrets.toml`

-For each of those, KerkoApp first looks for the file into the instance folder,
+For each of those, KerkoApp first looks for the file into the current working
-which is [determined by Flask][Flask_instance_folder].
-If it does not find it
+directory.
+If it does not find it there, it searches by traversing directories
-there, it searches by traversing directories upwards until it finds the file or
+upwards until it finds the file or reaches the root directory.
+At this point, if
+the file is still not found, the same scanning process is reapplied, but this
+time starting from the [instance path](config-params.md#instance_path).
+After
-reaches the root directory.
-Whether the file was found or not, KerkoApp then
+that, whether the file was found or not, KerkoApp continues with the next
-continues with the next filename in the list.
+filename in the list.

 The files are loaded in the specified order.
-The configuration from each file
+The parameters from each file get
-gets merged into the previously known configuration.
-If a parameter was already
+merged into the previously known configuration.
+If a given parameter was already
 set, its value is overwritten by the one from the later file.

 This approach allows a layered configuration where: